Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Thinking Caps.md

 **A logical puzzle** - Can you work out the colour of your own hat?

-Last initially checked on 2023-02-15 by Emma Crickmore (elc75@cam.ac.uk) and double-checked on 2024-02-19 by Peter Methley (pm631@cam.ac.uk)
+Last initially checked on 2024-02-19 by Peter Methley (pm631@cam.ac.uk) and double-checked on 2023-02-19 by Lauren Mason (llm34@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->